 Sometimes it is hard to look at green tea without considering the numerous health benefits of it possesses.
 In fact, Japanese green tea has many uses not all of us are aware of.
 After all, when tea was reaching its popularity in China and soon after brought to Japan, it wasn’t just seen as an enjoyable beverage but as a valuable medicine.

-Brief History on the Uses of Green Tea
+Brief History Of Tea

 The Chinese Emperor Shenong, who was known to discover tea in 2700 BC, was the father of medicine, and tea was an indispensable part of his practice.
 If we look at how tea was brewed thousands of years ago in China (crushed and boiled for an extended period of time with spices, dried orange peel, and scallions), we can tell that it was not brewed so much for taste, but for its medicinal properties.

 During the Tang Dynasty, as agriculture progressed and cultivation methods improved farmers were learning how to make the best, delicious strains of tea fit for the emperor’s enjoyment.

 Brief History of Tea in Japan

 In Japan, the father of Japanese tea culture was a Buddhist monk known as Eisai.

 He popularized drinking tea in Japan during the 1200s and planted tea bushes around the temples surrounding Kyoto.

 Eisai gave tea to the shoguns suffering from hangovers and other highly ranked officials with different ailments.
 The benefits of green tea became clearly known to many.